trade-tariff/deliverables-report-writer/README.md

 # Monthly JIRA report writer

-Writes monthly reports based on JIRA CSV data extracts
+Writes monthly reports based on JIRA CSV data extracts.

 ## Implementation steps

-- Create a virtual environment: `python -m venv venv/`.
+- Create a virtual environment: `python3 -m venv venv/`.
+- Depending on your local python set up, you may need to use the term `python` instead of `python3` and `pip` instead of `pip3`.

 ## Implementation steps (Windows)